 Why?
 Because all of a sudden, Kodak and Fujifilm were forced to leave their quasi-duopoly and compete against dozens of companies in the low-margin business of digital cameras.
 Unlike color films, anyone could put a sensor and processor together and introduce a product to the market.
 And that’s precisely what happened.
 As Yukio Shohtoku, retired executive vice president of Panasonic said to his Kodak counterpart, “Modularization makes consumer products, our consumer products, a commodity.”

 This explains how a California surfer could appear out of nowhere and take the consumer video recorder market by storm as the CEO of GoPro did before being overrun, in turn, by cheaper Chinese electronics manufacturers.

 A quick look at Kodak’s finance shows this situation.
-In the early 2000s, Kodak managed to maintain its level of sales, but the profits of the group plunged in the negative zone.
-In the 90s, Kodak Sales were oscillating between 13 and 15 billion with average net earnings of 5-10%.
-In 2000, the company generated $1.4 billion of profit and $800 million in 2002.
-After that, the finance of the Rochester based corporation suffers a long agony leading to bankruptcy filling in 2012.
+In the early 2000s, Kodak managed to maintain its level of sales, but the profits of the group plunged into the negative zone.
+In the ’90s, Kodak Sales were oscillating between 13 and 15 billion with average net earnings of 5-10%.
+The company generated $1.4 billion in profit in 2000 and $800 million in 2002.
+After that, the finance of the Rochester-based corporation suffers a long agony leading to a bankruptcy filing in 2012.
 The drop is especially sharp after 2006.